rschristopher/ischristtrue.com/src/modern-views/millennialism.md

 !!! question "And I saw thrones"

+!!! quote "Revelation 20:4"
+    And I saw thrones, and they sat upon them, and judgment was given unto them: and I saw the souls of them that were beheaded for the witness of Jesus, and for the word of God, and which had not worshipped the beast, neither his image, neither had received his mark upon their foreheads, or in their hands; and they lived and reigned with Christ a thousand years.

+This passage, perhaps more than any other passage, has motivated chiliastic ideology.
+In part because it's referencing the mark of the beast, and it declares that the saints "reigned with Christ a thousand years".

+However, these thrones are once again a reference to *Daniel 7*,

 !!! quote "Daniel 7:9-10"
     I beheld till the thrones were cast down, and the Ancient of days did sit, whose garment was white as snow, and the hair of his head like the pure wool: his throne was like the fiery flame, and his wheels as burning fire.
 A fiery stream issued and came forth from before him: thousand thousands ministered unto him, and ten thousand times ten thousand stood before him: the judgment was set, and the books were opened.

+This is the context in which we can fully understand *Revelation 20*.
+We can understand it exactly as it was understood by early Christians, as it is meant to be understood -- that it is not about a millenium, but it is about the final judgment; a prophecy of the final moments of our messianic age leading into the final judgment,

+!!! quote "Revelation 20:11-15"
+    And I saw a great white throne, and him that sat on it, from whose face the earth and the heaven fled away; and there was found no place for them.

+    And I saw the dead, small and great, stand before God; and the books were opened: and another book was opened, which is the book of life: and the dead were judged out of those things which were written in the books, according to their works.

+    And the sea gave up the dead which were in it; and death and hell delivered up the dead which were in them: and they were judged every man according to their works.

+    And death and hell were cast into the lake of fire.
+This is the second death.

+    And whosoever was not found written in the book of life was cast into the lake of fire.